AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 ### Composer

-Clone the [!DNL Upgrade Compatibility Tool] repository and run `composer install` in your terminal to install dependencies.
+Download the [!DNL Upgrade Compatibility Tool] repository and run `composer install` in your terminal to install dependencies.

 >[!WARNING]
 >
->If the **[!DNL Adobe Commerce] access keys** are not correctly configured, the [!DNL Upgrade Compatibility Tool] will not install and you will get errors when running the `composer install` command.
+>If the **Adobe Commerce access keys** are not correctly configured, you cannot download the [!DNL Upgrade Compatibility Tool] and when running the `composer create-project` command it will fail.

 ### Node.js